activescott/LessIO/README.md

 Deploying
 ========
-Deployment to NuGet and Github Releases is automated.
+Deployment to NuGet and GitHub Releases is automated.
 To deploy a new release take the following steps:

 1. Make sure all changes are merged to master
 2. Checkout the commit from the master branch.
 Then tag the commit with the tag `publish` by running the following command: `git tag -f publish`